CMSC226F18/assignment-2-shell/README.md

 1. Add some built-in commands.
 A built-in command is one that is built into the shell: it runs directly, without creating a new process.
 Implement `jobs`, `exit` and `kill` as built-in commands.

 a. **exit** When the user types exit, you should leave the shell.

 b. **jobs** Should list, one per line, each job ID and command that is currently running in the background.
 Try `jobs` in Linux to get an idea how this looks.
 Assume that no more than 10 jobs can be run in the background at one time and enforce this limit.
 If the user backgrounds an eleventh job, just warn them and run it in the foreground.
 Job IDs are assigned consecutively so that they never repeat.
 Hint: see `waidpid`.
 I recommend that you put the jobs information in a structure so that the id, pid, and executable name are kept together.

 c. **kill JOB-ID** This command is used with the JOB-ID argument.
+It
-       It should terminate the process with the specified job ID in this shell (not its process ID).
+    should terminate the process with the specified job ID in this shell (not its process ID).
 Hint: see the `kill` system call.

+2. Ctrl-C should not kill your shell.
+(Hint: TLPI Ch.
+20-21)